yzziizzy/gpuedit/DEVELOPMENT.md

 * Create new line after, indented, and jump to the end
 * Bookmarks
 * Fix spacing of items in tables
+* Drag selection to new spot
+* Quick find/replace on current line only

 == BUGS ==
-* Mouse select flakes out on empty lines
 * Selection pivot is not consistent